Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

 ***************
-Common pitfalls
+Common Pitfalls
 ***************

 The following contains a list of pitfalls to be aware of:

 * If using metrics in data parallel mode (dp), the metric update/logging should be done in the ``<mode>_step_end`` method (where ``<mode>`` is either ``training``, ``validation`` or ``test``).
-This is due to metric states else being destroyed after each forward pass, leading to wrong accumulation.
+This is because ``dp`` split the batches during the forward pass and metric states are destroyed after each forward pass, thus leading to wrong accumulation.
 In practice do the following:

 .. testcode:: python